This is NOT a government website.CaliforniaUCP.org is an independent informational resource.For official services visit ucp.dot.ca.gov

 Certification Decision

-The agency will make a determination after reviewing your application, documentation, and on-site visit results.
-Federal regulations require completion within 90 days of receiving a complete application.
+The agency will make a determination after reviewing your application, documentation, Personal Narrative, and on-site visit results.
+Federal regulations require a decision within 90 days of receiving a complete application — the clock starts only when nothing is missing, so a complete first submission is the single biggest thing in your control.
+If you are denied, you have the right to appeal to USDOT under 49 CFR Part 26.

 Important: A business owned and operated by socially and economically disadvantaged individuals does not have to be certified as a DBE in order to bid on or be awarded contracts.
 DBE certification is voluntary.